huntdatacenter/docs/docs/service-desk/data-controller-orders.md

 Click the button below to order a new service center.

 <ServiceDesk title="Request a new service center" :template='{
-  subject: "New service center - {datacontroller}",
+  subject: "New service center order - {datacontroller}",
   body: `Hi HUNT Cloud team,

 I would like to request a new service center under our data controller agreement.